rnby-mike/mitter/README.md

 mitter
 ======
-Microblog app that made according to Flask Mega Tutorial
+Microblog app that is made according to Flask Mega Tutorial